Registration

 Output Registration

 This frame contains all the output elements for the sequence.
+You can choose between Interpolation and Drizzle to export the images.

 Warning

-• If a new sequence is created, with the application of a complete transformation, then the pixels of the resulting images are interpolated by an algorithm that is left to the user's choice.
+Tthe pixels of the resulting images are interpolated by an algorithm that is left to the user's choice.
 There are 5 possible interpolation algorithms, plus a None option:

 • Nearest Neighbor